Recorded 2023-06-20. Published 2023-10-02.

 So I think the point that you’re raising is interesting.
 When I was working on my PhD, one of the things that we wanted to be able to implement LVars—and then this is also true for CRDTs—is within LVar, you’re getting these writes.
 Your data structure, you’re getting writes.
 They’re coming in from different threads.
 For CRDT, it would be similar except you’re receiving updates from different processes, perhaps over a network.
 And you want to ensure that updates are inflationary.
 That is, that you’re only – the contents of your data structure will only ever grow over time.
 And moreover, the different states that that data structure can take on, they have to be elements of a certain algebraic structure that’s called a join-semilattice, right?
 So there wasn’t really anything, any way to express in the Haskell type system that that was true.
 And I really wished that there was some way that I could say, using Haskell types, that these updates are inflationary or that the state this data structure can take on are elements of a lattice, and so on.
 And so I was frustrated that I couldn’t do that.
 Liquid Haskell was just beginning to come on the scene at the time when I was doing my PhD, and it’s a really promising technology to be able to express those kinds of properties.
 But Liquid Haskell was kind of – as I was doing my PhD, Liquid Haskell was kind of just more getting off the ground.
 And so this was like 2013, 2014.
 It was an exciting idea, but it wasn’t really ready for us to use yet.

 And then I stepped away from distributed programming for a while in the time after my PhD and while I was working at Intel.
-And so it was really exciting to me when I came back to thinking about this stuff and began getting more serious about distributed systems, especially with an eye toward verification to come back to this stuff after I started my faculty position in 2018 and returned to looking at Liquid Haskell, realizing that Liquid Haskell had made a lot of progress in the intervening years and realized that it actually was a viable tool for being able to express and prove the kinds of properties that I had always wanted to be able to state and prove using Haskell type.
+And so it was really exciting to me when I came back to thinking about this stuff and began getting more serious about distributed systems, especially with an eye toward verification to come back to this stuff after I started my faculty position in 2018 and returned to looking at Liquid Haskell, realizing that Liquid Haskell had made a lot of progress in the intervening years and realized that it actually was a viable tool for being able to express and prove the kinds of properties that I had always wanted to be able to state and prove using Haskell types.

 WS (0:17:16): So what kind of properties are you interested in there that you would want to prove?
 Because these distributed systems, they must be very complex, right?